SachinPro007/SachinPro007/README.md

 ---

-### 🔒 Why My Code Isn’t Public

-To protect the originality of my work and avoid uncredited reuse, I’ve kept full project code private.

-Instead, I offer:
-- 🔗 Live demos
-- 📹 Screen-share walkthroughs
-- 🔐 Private access on request (for hiring managers & collaborators)

-> I believe in showing *how* I build, not just *what* I’ve built.

----

 ### 🧭 About My GitHub Activity

 I began actively using GitHub starting **June 19th, 2025**, so my public contributions are just getting started.